On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Background on the Non-Stochastic Approach to EIT

-These basis diagonalize the radiation operator, such that $ y^d_n = \sigma_h x^d_k $.
-The functions ${u}_n(\mathbf{r}')$ and ${v}_n(\mathbf{r}')$ are respectively the left and right singular functions and $\sigma_n$ are the \emph{singular values} of the operator \cite{kolmogorov1999elements}.
-Singular values are real non negative quantities.
-We suppose that they are sorted in descending way, i.e. $\sigma_1 \ge \sigma_2 \ge ... $.
-The number of significant singular values fixes the Number of Degrees of Fredom (\NDF) of the field \cite{bucci1989degrees}.
-The singular functions $v_n(\br)$ and $u_n(\br)$ are obtained as solution of eigenvalue problems \cite{migliore2021world}.
-In particular, $u_n(\br)$ are the eigenfunctions of the eigenproblem whose kernel is:
+The number of significant singular values determines the number of degrees of freedom of the field~\cite{bucci1989degrees}; the selection of the truncation threshold is discussed later in this section.
+The singular functions $v_n(\br')$ and $u_n(\br)$ are obtained as solutions of eigenvalue problems~\cite{migliore2021world}.
+In particular, $u_n$ are the eigenfunctions of the eigenproblem